 The typical three-year cycle of translocations is costing around $60,000 plus whatever notional price one wants to put on the volunteer chick-feeding labour.
 The maximum number of chicks that can be handled at a new site is about 240, with a target return rate of about 30% after however many years it takes for the species to reach breeding age.
 An analysis of the completed translocations around the country, however, indicates that many sites are going to need top-ups to give the new populations a statistically good chance of becoming self-sustaining.
 Funders and community groups should be thinking of a decent six-figure sum and bulk volunteer wrangling for a completed translocation project.
 Puangiangi’s remoteness and difficulty of access and getting around suggests that chick translocation would be marginally achievable at best.
 Also, the community engagement plus of having large numbers of volunteers involved is not relevant for us.
 We have initially plumped for an alternative:

 Speaker systems to attract seabirds are now a reality around the country.
 We’re up to our seventh I think, installed on the Kermadecs, Wakaterepapanui in the Rangitoto group, and now Puangiangi.
 A solar panel charges a hefty battery and, at night or in the daytime depending on the species being targeted, the solid-state electronics inside a waterproof case play the tracks on a sound card through 350-watt outdoor speakers.
-The systems now cost under $2500 and they require little, although not zero, maintenance.
-If they work, they attract adults, obviating waiting out the 2-8 years for translocated chicks to return as breeders.
+The systems now cost under $2500 and they require little, although not zero, maintenance: the batteries don’t seem to last as long as they should and the SD cards eventually die, so the systems are not set-and-forget.
+We made a simple modification to one of the systems by adding a timer to allow finer adjustment of playing time than just day or night, and this is likely to put less strain on the battery.
+If the systems work, they attract adults, obviating waiting out the 2-8 years for translocated chicks to return as breeders.
 We thought that Puangiangi would be a good candidate for the speaker method, what with a sooty colony not long gone with perhaps a few adults still alive that were born there, and large colonies of fairy prions to the north on Takapourewa, some of which might be enticed south.

 The first site chosen was obviously to be near the bigger of the old sooty colonies, and we put up the speakers at the upper edge of the southern forest.
 It was a long, hot walk to carry in the heavy and awkward gear from the shed and we were grateful for the help of Roy Grose and Chris Birmingham from DOC, who were visiting us to catch up with Peter and to eyeball me.
 Sue and I were a bit worried that good intentions by DOC to assist us with the project might become subsumed by other priorities over time, but these immensely capable people gave me great confidence from the beginning of this project.
 Chris was at the time working nearby on Maud Island but has regrettably left for Te Anau to a dream takahe job along with his partner Linda Kilduff and new baby.
 Roy is sticking it out through the endless restructuring of DOC and still works in the region albeit with ever larger responsibilities.